Help us inspire Texans of all ages to love reading!

-What is the Texas Book Festival doing around Austin and Texas?
+What is the Texas Book Festival doing in Austin and Texas?

-Since the program began, the Texas Book Festival has given out more than 85,000 books in Title I public elementary schools through more than 370 author visits.
+Since the program began, the Texas Book Festival has given out more than 117,900 books in Title I public elementary schools.
 The Reading Rock Stars program is available to Title I Elementary schools in Austin, the Rio Grande Valley, Dallas, Fort Worth, and Houston.
-More than a one day author visit, we work with schools ahead of time with curriculum guides, follow-up to determine impact, and commit to each school for three year.
+More than a one-day author visit, we work with schools ahead of time with curriculum guides, follow-up to determine impact, and commit to each school for three year.
 For many children, this is the first book they will own, which can make all the difference.
+Watch this Reading Rock Stars video to learn more about the program!

 Texas Teen Book Festival